 Christmas feels like it only just happened but it’s never too early to start planning for next year, especially when it comes to needlepoint ornaments.
+Who’s ready to make some needlepoint Christmas ornaments?

 I finished this ornament over the summer but kept it tucked away until giving it as a Christmas present last month.
 Since it spent so long in my needlepoint supply bag, I almost forgot to write up my how-to for ornaments!
 Almost.